zendiy-mgos/hass-mqtt/README.md

 load('api_hass_mqtt.js');
 ```
 # Configuration
-The following configuration section is added to the `conf0.json` file in your mongoose-os project.
+The following configuration section is added to the `conf0.json` file in your Mongoose-OS project.
 ```json
 "hass": {
   "mqtt": {